 When you debug, the debugger will pause the execution before the line with the breakpoint is executed.

 Executable code and breakpoint resolution

 The breakpoint will only work when placed on a location associated with actual PHP executable code.

-When breakpoint is placed on the location without PHP executable code, breakpoint resolution mechanism is used to move the breakpoints to line where they can break (it has to be within 5 lines).
+When the breakpoint is placed on a location without PHP executable code, breakpoint resolution mechanism is used to move the breakpoint to a line where it can break (it has to be within 5 lines).
 This feature is supported since Xdebug version